Article

 • Additional rate taxpayers don’t receive any personal savings allowance

-There is also an extra ‘starting rate’ for savings, which is a special 0% rate of income tax for savings income of up to £5,000 for those with taxable income below £17,570 in 2024/25.
-You’ll only get the full starting rate amount if your other income is up to the personal allowance of £12,570.
+There is also an extra ‘starting rate’ for savings, which is a special 0% rate of income tax for savings income of up to £5,000 for those with taxable income below £17,570 in 2025/26.
+You’ll only get the full starting rate amount if your other income is up to the personal allowance of £12,570, but for many lower earners this increases how much they can keep in savings without paying tax.

 Tax treatment depends on the individual circumstances of each person or entity and may be subject to change in the future.
 If you are in any doubt, you should seek professional tax advice.